MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-manage-search.md

 In this panel, you can specify the intervals included on the **Filter** panel, as well as the order policy by which they will be organized.

-Lastly, the following image shows the **Editing** panel that opens for date-type attributes.
+Lastly, the following image shows the **Edit** panel that opens for date-type attributes.

 > [!div class="mx-imgBorder"]
 > ![](media/date-filter-options.png "Date filter options")